Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 As a user, I want to easily register a new account so that I can register an account make use of the sites functionality

-As a user, I want to be able to easily sign in on site so that I can make use of the site functionality
+As a user, I want to be able to easily sign in on-site so that I can make use of the site functionality

 **EPIC 4 - Comments, Replies and Contact**

-As a user, I want to be able to leave a comment on a seminar page, so that I engage with the community and gave feedback on the event
+As a user, I want to be able to leave a comment on a seminars page so that I can engage with the community and give feedback on the event

-As a user, I want to be able to leave a reply on a comment on a seminar page, so that I engage with other users and response to feedback
+As a user, I want to be able to leave a reply on a comment on a seminar page so that I engage with other users and can respond to feedback

-As a user, I want to be able to edit my comment/reply so that I can fix any error or update the content
+As a user, I want to be able to edit my comment/reply so that I can fix any errors or update the content

 As a user, I want to be able to delete my comment/reply so that I can remove any comments entered in error

 **EPIC 5 - Donations**

-As a user, I want to be able to easily enter a custom donation amount so I can enter an amount that I feel this suitable
+As a user, I want to be able to easily enter a custom donation amount so I can enter an amount that I feel is suitable

 As a user, I want to be able to easily enter my card details so that the payment is taken